As an Amazon Associate I earn from qualifying purchases.

 No, actually.
 Our shoe return percentage is lower than our store average (around 2%), and we rarely have expensive shoes returned.
 When people buy expensive shoes online, they are well aware that fit can be an issue so they either buy a brand they already own and know their size, go to a store and try on a similar shoe, or just guess and get lucky!

-How do you ship shoes?
+How do you ship shoes you sell on eBay?

 Shoes are typically too large to fit in any sort of flat rate box so we send them in a Priority Mail Shoebox (available for free from USPS).
 Shoes typically weigh 2-3 pounds and we always use calculated shipping.
 If we are shipping a pair of extra heavy boots, we typically ship via FedEx.